Why every day should be 'Thank a Golf Course Superintendent Day' - and how you can participate

 Ball marks on the green: If you see nothing, say something

-The truth is that most golfers are not actively malicious, but rather forgetful or generally too wrapped-up in their own play to fix ball marks.
-If you fancy yourself a conscientious course steward, gentle reminders to your buddies when they're waiting to putt are welcome.
+The truth is that most golfers are not actively malicious, but simply forgetful or generally too wrapped-up in their own play to fix ball marks.
+If you fancy yourself a conscientious course steward, gentle reminders to your buddies when they're waiting to putt are appropriate.

 Fixing divots in fairways or on tee boxes: Do unto others

 If I'm sitting in our golf cart while a playing partner hits, I try to pop out of the cart with the divot mix bottle to throw down some sand so that he or she can put his or her club away.
 This usually prompts reciprocation when I hit.
-It's also generally a nice way to exchange some good feelings by helping each other out, and it teaches a sense of collective responsibility that is sorely lacking among current golfers.
+It's also generally a nice way to exchange some good feelings by helping each other out, and it instills a sense of collective responsibility for the upkeep of the course.

 Guide new golfers

-With millions of people either taking up the game for the first time or turning a curiosity into a full-blown passion in the last two years, the lack of formal onboarding process around golf etiquette has never been more apparent.
+With millions of people either taking up the game for the first time or turning a curiosity into a full-blown passion in the last few years, the lack of a formal onboarding process around golf etiquette has never been more apparent.
 New golfers simply don't know what they don't know, so the responsibility falls to those of us who know better to coach them on how to take care of the golf course.
-People new to any hobby are eager to fit in, and as long as you deliver guidance with good cheer, they'll be grateful for it.
+People new to any hobby are eager to fit in, and as long as you deliver guidance with good cheer to new golfers, they'll be grateful for it.

 Maintaining a golf course is hard work.
 It takes dedication and juggling of a dozen or more types of tasks and factors.
 Despite the pressures of increased recent play, the standard of golf course maintenance has never been higher.